hamoid/TM-Spektrum-SCS-Perf-2016/README.md

 Press the 's' key to start the 10 minute performance.

 You may now close the console and start having fun :)

+---

+Archiving because of security vulnerability warnings and I didn't continue working on this project.